 The Tramway's Timeline

-The Great Orme Tramway has a long and rich history and has always been an important part of Llandudno, and it’s story begins with the passing of The Great Orme Tramways Act in 1898, through war times, changes of ownership, periods of refurbishment and updates, all the way to the present day and beyond.
+The Great Orme Tramway has a long and rich history and has always been an important part of Llandudno.
+Its story begins with the passing of The Great Orme Tramways Act in 1898, through war times, changes of ownership, periods of refurbishment and updates, all the way to the present day.

 Use the timeline below to navigate through the tramway’s history!

-Construction of the Tramway begun in April 1901, with R White and Son of Widnes the contractors for the rails, machinery and tramcars, while Thomas & John Owen of Llandudno did the building work.
+In April, the construction of the Tramway began.
+R White and Son of Widnes were the contractors for the rails, machinery and tramcars, while Thomas & John Owen of Llandudno did the building work.

-On July 31st 1902, the first paying passengers rode on the Tramway, seen off by the Town Band, playing God Save The King.
-At this time, only the lower section was open/operational.
+On July 31st 1902, the first paying passengers rode on the Tramway.
+They were seen off by the Town Band, playing God Save The King.
+At this time, only the lower section was completed.

 Victoria Station on Church Walks was built on the site of the former Victoria Hotel.

 Tragedy struck.
 After 30 years of carrying over 3.75 million passengers safely, a tramcar on the lower section broke loose from its cable, derailed and crashed into a stone wall.
-The driver and a 12 year old girl were killed and several passengers were injured.
-The accusation and threat of compensation claims drove the company into liquidation and it was sold to the Great Orme Railway Company Ltd.
+The attendant and a 12 year old girl were killed and several passengers were injured.
+The accusation and threat of compensation claims drove the company into liquidation and it was sold.
+The new owners changed the name to the Great Orme Railway Company Ltd.

-The Tramway opened with strict new safety measures.
-It proved as popular as ever and ran all through the 2nd World War.
+The Tramway reopened to the public with strict new safety measures.
+It was as popular as ever and ran all through the Second World War.

 Following local government reorganisation, control of the Tramway was passed to Aberconwy County Council.